cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 Bostrom is a proof-of-stake blockchain.
 Validators ensure Proof-of-stake blockchain functioning.
 A validator (the hero in Bostrom terminology) is a server with installed blockchain software (node).

 Each node contains a blockchain replica (transaction log) that allows computing the total state into each block (e.g. accounts balance).
-Nodes agree among themselves on a common state of affairs using the Tendermint consensus protocol as a guideline.
+Nodes agree among themselves on a common state of affairs according to the Tendermint consensus protocol as a guideline.

 Bostrom is designed to economically encourage (incentivize) heroes and neurons to perform useful functions for the system.

+#### Valuable functions of Bostrom's agents (Heroes and Neurons)

 Heroe's valuable functions are: